What is the Difference Between Water-Resistant and Waterproof?

 To help you do the same, this article will bring you a short-and-sweet guide to the difference between water-resistant and waterproof garments.

-Water-resistant fabrics do precisely as their name suggests, that is, resist water to lesser or greater degrees.
+Water-resistant (aka water-repellent) fabrics do precisely as their name suggests, that is, resist H2O to lesser or greater degrees.
 Compared to waterproof varieties of garment, these products are less capable of preventing saturation from rainwater.

 - Generally less expensive